 The method varies for each.
 To make cupcakes, the butter and sugar are creamed with a mixer to make a smooth, light batter.
 Then the other ingredients are added.
 When making muffins, the wet ingredients are only briefly beaten or mixed, then the dry ingredients are stirred in without a mixer.
 This process makes muffins denser than cupcakes.

 Cupcakes contain more sugar and fat and often are topped with frosting.
 Muffins have less sugar and more additions like fruit and whole grains.
 Muffins can be either sweet or savory.

 These muffins took about 30 minutes to bake.
 Having a frozen cream cheese ball in the center resulted in a longer cooking time than ordinary muffins.
 They should be domed and the tops should look dry, not moist when done.

 Muffins are finger food.
 With a stuffed muffin, though, it’s best to peel back part of the wrapper and take a bite.
 This prevents sticky fingers.
-Of course, you can always eat a muffin with a fork if that’s your preference.
+Of course, you can always eat a muffin on a plate with a fork if that’s your preference.

 - Key Lime Pie Smoothie from Chelsea’s Messy Apron

 - Cinnamon Bubble Roll

 - More Brunch Recipes

 - 1 teaspoon cinnamon